 In May 2009, I was hospitalized for nearly a month.
 It took over a week of 104+ degree fevers, seemingly endless tests, intubation and a week in the ICU for doctors to finally believe I was having a severe Lupus flare up.
 I left the hospital with a more concrete illness management plan and continued follow ups.

 In May/June 2018, I was hospitalized for 2 weeks because of an uncontrollable fever.
 Endless tests, biopsies, and specialist visits determined that the doctors could not fully figure out why I was sick.
 Doctor consensus was that it was, once again, *likely* a severe Lupus flare up.

 My medical history isn’t to make you feel sorry for me.
 I’m actually quite lucky.
-While I still play sports, live an active life, and continue with normal daily activities, some Lupus patients struggle to even get out of bed in the morning.
+While I continue to play sports, live an active life, and continue with normal daily activities, some Lupus patients struggle to even get out of bed in the morning.

-What's probably noticeable is that, for over 15+ years and while knowing my full medical history, doctors still struggle to even diagnose me with an “actual” Lupus flare up.
+What's probably noticeable is that for over 15+ years doctors, while knowing my full medical history, continue to struggle to even diagnose me with an “actual” Lupus flare up.
 I take immunosuppressant and anti-malarial medications because only one Lupus specific drug (Benlysta) has been approved for the disease in over 50 years.
 Little is known about how one “gets” Lupus, how it is going to affect the body, or any long-term issues to anticipate.
 Each year new symptoms and Lupus related reactions seem to creep into daily life.

 That’s why we all need your help.
 Money and awareness do not solve all of the issues, but it will help administer and push more scientific studies to find a cure for Lupus, as well as, help create a resource network for patients around the country.
 I hope you join me and thousands of others in supporting the Lupus Foundation – Lone Star Chapter’s Walk to End Lupus Now.